lukso-network/docs/docs/standards/generic-standards/lsp23-linked-contracts-factory.md

 :::

+LSP 23 simplifies the deployment of interdependent smart contracts by providing a standardized way to deploy and link contracts that require knowledge of each other's details at creation.
+It addresses the challenge of circular dependencies in contract deployment, enabling the establishment of complex contract systems with ease.
+Through the use of post-deployment modules, LSP 23 also facilitates additional actions after contracts are deployed, streamlining the process and reducing potential errors.
+This standard is particularly beneficial for deploying contract ecosystems where components need to interact closely, ensuring seamless integration and interaction across the deployed contracts.

 ## Introduction

 Deploying smart contracts that are interdependent can be a complex process.
 Often, two or more contracts need each other's addresses at deployment, creating a circular dependency that can be challenging to resolve.